schuellerf/xfce-test/README.md

 ```

 If you have enough RAM, let's say more than 10G, you can build all components in parallel like so:

 ```
 LOG=build.log PARALLEL_BUILDS=8 ./xfce-test build
 ```

-This drasically reduces the container build time.
+This drastically reduces the container build time.

-# Screenshots
+# Normal Test

-When you want to make screenshots for each test step just set the variable `SCREENSHOTS` to `ALWAYS`
+When you want to make screenshots for each behave test step just set the variable `SCREENSHOTS` to `ALWAYS`

 ```
 export SCREENSHOTS=ALWAYS
-xfce-test
 ```

+then run your behave tests

+# Translation Assistance

+TBD ...

+TRANSLATION_LANG
+VIDEO_FILE

 # Package compilation